Vyral/gary-jacklin-recruiting/_drafts/how-to-provide-value-to-your-database.md

 {% include youtube.html %}

-What does good communication with your database look like?
-Let’s discuss.
+<center>What does good communication with your database look like?
+Let’s discuss.</center>

 In our <u><a target="_blank" href="https://joinrma.com/stay-in-touch-with-your-database-by-using-this-simple-rule.html">last message</a></u>, we spoke about when you should reach out to your database.
 This time, we’re going to cover what content you should offer and, really, why.